 Are there many professional creators?

 According to SignalFire, approximately only two million of the 50 million creators view themselves as professional creators and are in the position to state that being a creator is their full-time job.
 This means that the vast majority still regard themselves as merely amateurs.
 Though, it is expected that this number will change with the number of creators increasing rapidly at the moment.

 How can you work out how much money you can potentially make on Patreon?

 To estimate how much money you can make via Patreon, you can check out Influencer Marketing Hub’s Patreon Money Calculator.
 This simple tool will calculate your estimated earnings potential by taking into account your number of followers, engagement rate, and average value per patron.
 All you have to do is type in these numbers and the calculator will work out your total monthly earning potential in seconds.

 What factors can impact your earning potential on Patreon?

 There are a few factors that will play a role in how much money you can earn via Patreon.
 These include your marketing strategy, niche, and understanding of your target audience.
 Successful creators understand their target audience and know what will interest them.
 They also manage to create a Patreon page that highlights their areas and tells a story.

 Does Patreon take a cut of your earnings?

 Patreon has structured fees for creators earning money on Patreon.
-As a creator, Patreon creators can charge per month or per creation.
-The platform fee (or the percentage of the earnings that Patreon takes) varies from 5% to 12% depending on the plan you have selected.
-There is also an additional payment processing fee of 2.9% + $0.30 for donations over $3 and 5% + $0.10 for donations of $3 or less.
+Patreon creators have the prerogative to charge per month or per creation.
+Depending on the plan you chose, Patreon takes 5% to 12% of your earnings as platform fee.
+Additional charges may also be required including a processing fee of 2.9% + $0.30 for donations over $3, and 5% + $0.10 for donations of $3 or less.

 Are there any integrations and apps for creators on Patreon?